London, United Kingdom

 John has a passion for creating timeless and elegant experiences that articulate a strong sense of narrative – often drawing on history or emotion to create welcoming spaces.
-Having worked on a variety of projects across Woods Bagot’s workplace, residential, hospitality, hotel, mixed-use and aviation sectors, he can be counted on to bring a distinctive and innovative touch to the design process.
-Hailing from South Australia, John has been a valued member of the New York studio since 2018.
+Having worked on a variety of projects across Woods Bagot’s workplace, residential, hospitality, hotel, mixed-use and aviation sectors, he brings a distinctive and innovative touch to the design process.
+Hailing from South Australia, John joined the New York studio in 2018.

 A view of SoHo – a typical NYC scene.

-The New York Stock exchange is right next to the studio, which means we are always aware of any companies going public.
+The New York Stock exchange is right next to the Woods Bagot studio, which means the team is always aware of any companies going public.
 There are these large banners that cover the entire façade of the stock exchange with the company’s logo.
-Normally there are giveaways and free food!
-By passing the building on my way to work every morning I find myself staring at its true beauty and detail.
-I never get sick of it!

 “W-B NYC is loud, diverse and creative, just like the city we love to work in.”